-When the negative ions are released into the air, they are attracted to other molecules and surfaces with a positive charge.
+When the negative ions are released into the air, they attract other molecules and surfaces with a positive charge.
 This causes the particles to clump together, forming heavier particles that fall on nearby surfaces.
-Alternatively, a type of air ionizer called electrostatic air purifier comes with a positively charged plate that attracts particles as they pass through.
+Alternatively, an air ionizer called an electrostatic air purifier comes with a positively charged plate that attracts particles as they pass through.
 However, regular air ionizers do not have a plate, so the heavy bonded particles fall somewhere in the room.

 Do Air ionizers work?